CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/ligand_filters/ligand_filters.rst

       - filter: remove_ligands_with_adjacent_coordinating_atoms     # Filter out ligands with neighboring coordinating atoms
         remove_ligands_with_adjacent_coordinating_atoms: true       # true or false.
 If false, filter will have no effect.
+        apply_to_denticities:                                       # List of denticities to apply this filter to.
+If empty, applies to all denticities.

       - filter: remove_ligands_with_beta_hydrogens                  # Filter out ligands with beta hydrogens
         remove_ligands_with_beta_hydrogens: true                    # true or false.
 If false, filter will have no effect.
+        apply_to_denticities:                                       # List of denticities to apply this filter to.
+If empty, applies to all denticities.

       - filter: remove_ligands_with_missing_bond_orders             # Filter out ligands with missing bond orders
         remove_ligands_with_missing_bond_orders: true               # true or false.
 If false, filter will be ignored.